apache/infrastructure-website/content/pages/jira-guidelines.md

 <h3 id="followup">Jira tickets for Infra<a class="headerlink" href="#followup" title="Permanent link">&para;</a></h3>

+Infra does not accept anonymous Jira ticekts.
+As when you are creating a ticket for a PMC's project, you have to log in with your Apache credentials.
+See the "Who can create a ticket" section, at the top of this page, for details.

 The largest group of tickets assigned to Infra are requests for Infra to perform a task of one sort or another.
 The next largest category is reports of possible bugs in the Infrastructure system.

 Infra may respond in a number of ways, including: